Free Eviction Forms

 B. The Show Cause Hearing

 If the tenant makes an appearance, even an informal one, a hearing is required.
 The tenant must be given notice of the hearing.
-The tenant must show cause at this hearing as to why you are not entitled to possession and a judgment for rent immediately, i.e. without the need for a trial.
-(Unless service was by alternative means, in which case you are only entitled to possession but not a judgment.)
+The tenant must show cause at this hearing as to why the landlord is not entitled to possession and a judgment for rent immediately, i.e. without the need for a trial.
+(Unless service was by alternative means with the court’s permission, in which case the landlord is only entitled to possession but not a judgment.)

 The landlord or property manager must attend the hearing.